 500 Big Thompson Ave., Estes Park, CO 80517

-The main draw is the town's exceptional backyard: Rocky Mountain National Park.
-The park is heavily visited in certain spots, and for good reason.
-Trail Ridge Road, a designated national scenic byway and the highest continuous roadway in America, takes visitors on a journey through an alpine wonderland.
-Wildlife can be seen in spades, especially the majestic elk that forage in verdant meadows and put on a spectacular show in fall when males seek mates by bugling into the crisp autumn air.
-Despite the popularity of such areas, the park is enormous.
-Solitude can be found any time of year, especially winter.
+Estes Park is also a wonderful winter respite for snow activities, soaking in a hot tub and attending unique winter celebrations.
+Rocky Mountain National Park is the main attraction to this scenic valley.
+Trail Ridge Road, a designated national scenic byway and the highest continuous paved highway in America, takes travelers on a journey through an alpine wonderland.
+Wildlife encounters are a daily occurrence, especially sightings of the majestic elk that forage in grassy meadows.
+Despite the popularity of the park, solitude can be found any time of year as explorers venture away from the roads and along the trails.
 Ask a park ranger for ideas, and they’ll be happy to guide you in the right direction.

 Photo credits: Elk in Estes Park, Darcy Kiefel; Boulder at Marys Lake, Darcy Kiefel; American Indian dancers at Estes Park Elk Fest, Ohara Photography; Horseback riding in Rocky Mountain National Park, Darren Edwards; Winter in Estes Park, Allen Kennedy; rest of images, Visit Estes Park